wavemaker/docs/learn/on-premise/azure/launching-instances-in-azure.md

 [![volume mounting](/learn/assets/wme-setup/wme-setup-in-azure/vm-external-mounting-volumes.png)](/learn/assets/wme-setup/wme-setup-in-azure/vm-external-mounting-volumes.png)

-- To mount an attached Azure Disks on every system reboot, add an entry for the device to the /etc/fstab file.
+- To mount an attached Azure Disks on every system reboot, add an entry for the device to the `/etc/fstab` file.
 - Take UUID of disks for identification by using the command.

 ```bash
 blkid
 ```

-- Entry the UUID of the disks in fstab. use the following format.
+- To entery the UUID of the disks in fstab, use the following format.

 ```bash
 UUID=your-block-device-UUID      /data     ext4     defaults ,nofail  0  2